chapel-lang/chapel/doc/rst/language/spec/classes.rst

 omitted when the field access is within a class declaration.
 In this case the receiver is the instance being implicitly defined or referenced.
-When the receiver clause is omitted, the compiler will consider the possibility that the identifier refers to a field after considering if it refers to a method formal argument but before considering if it refers to a variable in another parent scope.
+When the receiver clause is omitted, the compiler will consider the possibility that the identifier refers to a field, but in that case, it could also refer to something declared outside of the class.
+In particular, a local variable or formal will shadow a field, but a field will shadow a module-scope variable declared outside of the method.

 The identifier in the field access expression indicates which field is accessed.